Apple may adopt large-scale MagSafe technology for Apple Car charging

 If Apple were to create an electric car and offer it to the public in some form, it does have to counter the problem of recharging the vehicle.
 Unlike petrol and diesel vehicles that hold fuel and are left alone at night, electric vehicle users are used to the idea of recharging the car overnight, as the hours without use is a perfect opportunity for such activity.

-In a patent granted by the US Patent and Trademark Office on Tuesday titled "Charging station with passive alignment mechanism," Apple suggests such an engineering system that could allow for drivers to park up and for the vehicle to start charging immediately.
+In a revised patent newly granted and called "Charging station with passive alignment mechanism," Apple suggests such an engineering system that could allow for drivers to park up and for the vehicle to start charging immediately.

 The system largely involves a charging station with a charging plug designed to slot into a receiving socket on the vehicle itself.
 The plug is attached to sliding rods that can move the position of the plug around vertically and horizontally, to allow for imperfect parking attempts by the driver and for variances in the height of the vehicle.